Why assessment tools?

 i) decide how the scale will be used i.e. who will read out the statements and agree the practitioner will record the scores.

-ii) encourage the client / service user to say more about each of the 9 statements in the scale to increase an understanding of their individual experience and perspectives on grief.
+ii) encourage the client / service user to say more about each of the 9 statements in the scale in order to:

 B. On completion, discuss the responses to the scale with the client/service user: